ychamanova/calendar/README.md

 ```javascript
 npm build
 ```
-* Used React.js and CSS to build a responsive reservation component.

-* Integrated third-party components into micro-service architecture.
+* Built with React, the reservation component lets users send a reservation time and date to the server and get response back from the database.

-* Leveraged Mongoose Object Data Modeling library with MongoDB to simplify query processing to serve Restful APIs on the frontend.
+* Leverages Mongoose Object Data Modeling library with MongoDB to simplify query processing to serve Restful APIs on the frontend.

-* Deployed micro-service on AWS EC2 for easy reproduction and scaling.

-* Used Trello and followed agile methodologies to streamline development over a 3-week sprint.